-- Check to see if your local community college, university, or public library is hiring.
+- Check if your local community college, university, or public library is hiring.
 You might just be qualified!

-- Did you notice that I did not say “start selling your teacher resources”?
+- Did you notice I did not say, “start selling your teacher resources”?
 Selling your teacher resources is not a get-rich-quick scheme.
-If you are interested in starting your own Teachers Pay Teachers business sign up here and work through their TPT University lessons before you fully commit to this idea.
+If you want to start your Teachers Pay Teachers business, sign up here and work through their TPT University lessons before fully committing to this idea.

 Other Career Possibilities